keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/task.md

       for which the `KeptnTask` is being executed.
     * **appVersion** (required) -- Version of the `KeptnApp` resource for which the `KeptnTask` is being executed.
+    * **metadata** -- Additional key-value pairs with contextual information for the `KeptnTask`.
+      Keptn populates this field based on the metadata field of the `KeptnWorkloadVersion` and `KeptnAppVersion` resources.
+      See [Context metadata](../../guides/metadata.md) for information on how to set user defined values for those fields.
     * **objectType** (required) -- Indicates whether this `KeptnTask` is being executed for a `KeptnApp` or a `KeptnWorkload` resource.
       When populating this resource manually